ilsani/ilsani.github.io/_posts/2020-02-01-reversing-the-get2092708251-maldoc.md

 File size: 1012 kb
 ```

-A deep analysis of this file is out of scope of this post but after a preliminary assessment of the `444444.png` file it was noted that it performs multiple actions (e.g. runtime self-extraction and persistence on the victim host).
+A deep analysis of this file is out of scope but a preliminary assessment of the `444444.png` file revealed that it performs multiple actions (e.g. runtime self-extraction and persistence on the victim host).

-The `444444.png` file decode and create its code at runtime, such as a shellcode, making the static analysis pratically impossible.
+The `444444.png` file decodes and creates its code at runtime, such as a shellcode, making the static analysis pratically impossible.
 The malware code starts on the `WinMain` routine, jumping to the `loc_4539D0` memory location.

 ![loc_4539D0]({{ site.url }}/assets/images/posts/reversing-the-get2092708251-maldoc/reversing-the-get2092708251-maldoc-loc_4539D0.png)

-Hence, multiple in-memory decoding procedure are used to decode the malware code at runtime.
-For example, as shown on the below figure a `jmp edi` is performed to call some runtime decoded code at the `0x4E6CE8` memory address.
+Hence, multiple in-memory decoding procedures are called to decode the malware code at runtime.
+For example, as shown on the below figure a `jmp edi` is performed to call some runtime decoded code at the `4E6CE8` memory address.

 ![sub452FF0jmpedi]({{ site.url }}/assets/images/posts/reversing-the-get2092708251-maldoc/reversing-the-get2092708251-maldoc-sub452FF0jmpedi.png)

-It was noted that, after the decoding procedure, the malware copied his file (`444444.png`), downloaded on the file-system during the stage 1, to the `C:\Documents and Settings\ut1\Dati applicazioni\Microsoft\Hbioysuz\` file-system directory creating the `izzvar.exe` file.
+It was noted that, after the decoding steps, the malware copied his file (`444444.png`), downloaded on the file-system during the stage 1, to the `C:\Documents and Settings\ut1\Dati applicazioni\Microsoft\Hbioysuz\` file-system directory creating the `izzvar.exe` file.
 Below is shown the call to the `CopyFileW` Windows API using his memory address (`7C82F863`) defined on the in-memory array `dword_40AE9C`:

 ![copy-file-call]({{ site.url }}/assets/images/posts/reversing-the-get2092708251-maldoc/reversing-the-get2092708251-maldoc-copyfilecall.png)

-Below is shown the `CopyFileW` Windows API address (`7C82F863`) on in-memory array `dword_40AE9C` at the offset `1F0h`:
+Below is shown the `CopyFileW` Windows API address (`7C82F863`) on the in-memory array `dword_40AE9C` at the offset `1F0h`:

 ![dword_40AE9C-copyfilew]({{ site.url }}/assets/images/posts/reversing-the-get2092708251-maldoc/reversing-the-get2092708251-maldoc-dword_40AE9C-copyfilew.png)

-As shown below the `kernel32_CopyFileW` is called using the `C:\Documents and Settings\ut1\Dati applicazioni\Microsoft\Hbioysuz\` as the destination path and the running file, downloaded during the stage 1, `C:\tmp\444444.png` as source path.
+As shown below the `kernel32_CopyFileW` is called using the `C:\Documents and Settings\ut1\Dati applicazioni\Microsoft\Hbioysuz\` as the destination path and the running file path, downloaded during the stage 1, `C:\tmp\444444.png` as source path.
 These parameters were pushed on the stack respectively on `ebp+0c` and `ebp+8`:

 ![kernel32-copyfilew]({{ site.url }}/assets/images/posts/reversing-the-get2092708251-maldoc/reversing-the-get2092708251-maldoc-kernel32-copyfilew.png)